Quick Answer

 State franchise law divergence is becoming a real operating variable, not just a legal footnote.
 In 2026, the operators who win will not just buy good brands.
 They will understand which states make those brands easier or harder to own.

 Virginia's HB 69/SB 240 means post-term restrictions are now statutorily banned for new franchise agreements.
+Maryland's Franchise Reform Act is signed and effective October 1.
+New Jersey has introduced four franchise bills that could make it the most franchisee-protective state in the country.
 California's SB 919 means broker registration and pre-sale disclosure are now required for anyone selling franchises in the state.
 Washington's ESHB 1155 means employment non-competes will be void by mid-2027.
+Vermont's H.733 adds a new registration state starting January 2027.
+Arizona's HB 2038 could bring good-cause termination to another state.
+NASAA's adopted Model Broker Registration Act gives every state a template for broker regulation.
 The FTC's record $17M Xponential settlement means federal disclosure enforcement is intensifying.
+The American Franchise Act now has 125 bipartisan House cosponsors plus a Senate companion (S.3525), the first bicameral franchise joint-employer legislation.
 And once you expand beyond one state, franchise law stops being a static disclosure issue and becomes part of portfolio strategy.

 Explore Related Franchise Data